SendGrid is going to hell

 16 hours from the start of the incident

-The account is still banned, silence in the ticket.
+The main account is still banned, silence in the ticket.
 Astonishing how they just don’t give a fuck about paying customers.
 What the fuck is going on there?

 Obviously, we need to urgently switch to another service.
 While I was researching alternatives, someone suggested Postmark to Tyoma.
 After such a fuck-up with SendGrid, I studied everything about Postmark: what kind of company they are, who are the founders, how many clients they have, how much they earn, reviews, the entire website inside out.